CTUAvastLab/Mill.jl/docs/src/manual/more_on_nodes.md

 m(ds)
 ```

-Here we again make use of the property that even if each instance is represented with an arbitrarily complex structure, we always obtain a vector representation after applying instance model `im`, regardless of the complexity of `im` and `ds.data`:
+Here we again make use of the property that even if each instance is represented with an arbitrarily complex structure, we always obtain a vector representation after applying instance model `im`, regardless of the complexity of `im` and `Mill.data(ds)`:

 ```@repl more_on_nodes
-m.im(ds.data)
+m.im(Mill.data(ds))
 ```

 In one final example we demonstrate a complex model consisting of all types of nodes introduced so far: